blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ## NVidia TensorRT Detector

-NVidia GPUs may be used for object detection using the TensorRT libraries.
+Nvidia GPUs may be used for object detection using the TensorRT libraries.
 Due to the size of the additional libraries, this detector is only provided in images with the `-tensorrt` tag suffix, e.g. `ghcr.io/blakeblackshear/frigate:stable-tensorrt`.
 This detector is designed to work with Yolo models for object detection.

 ### Minimum Hardware Support